-Harry and Meghan Begin Four-Day Visit to Australia Amid Public Debate
+Harry and Meghan Begin Four-Day Tour of Australia Amid Public Debate

 Key Facts

-- Prince Harry and Meghan have arrived in Australia for a four-day tour, their first since 2018 as working royals.
+- Harry and Meghan have arrived in Australia for their first visit since 2018, when they were working royals.

-- A petition opposing taxpayer funding or official support for the couple's trip has gathered 45,000 signatures.
+- A petition opposing taxpayer funding or official support for the couple's trip has reached 45,000 signatures.

-- Meghan is scheduled to speak at a 'girls weekend' event in Australia, with tickets priced at £1,400.
+- Meghan is scheduled to speak at a 'girls weekend' event with tickets priced at £1,400 each.

-- Some Australians interviewed in Sydney expressed uncertainty about the purpose of the visit.
+- Some Australians interviewed in Sydney expressed uncertainty or mixed feelings about the couple's visit.

 What Happened

-Prince Harry and Meghan arrived in Australia for a four-day tour, which includes public appearances and a speaking event by Meghan.
-Their visit has prompted public debate and a petition regarding the use of taxpayer funds.
+Prince Harry and Meghan arrived in Australia for a four-day tour, marking their first visit to the country since 2018.
+Their trip has prompted both public interest and a petition regarding its funding.

 Why It Matters